| Title: | Imputation of Missing Data in Sequence Analysis |

 Logical, if |

-The first time point of a trajectory has a pstart.low
+The first time point of a trajectory has a pstart.low probability to

 be missing.
 For the next time points, the probability to be missing depends